ucl-arc-environments/condenser-skus/README.md

 A config. map of Stock Keeping Numbers (SKUs) for objects on the Condenser platform.
-This config. map is used to generate a data-only Terraform module and static web page documentaion, hosted at X.
+This config. map is used to generate a data-only Terraform module and static web page documentation, hosted at X.

 ## Usage